aspose-slides/Aspose.Slides-Products/slides/en/net/merger/ppt/_index.md

     {{< blocks/products/pf/agp/about-file-section >}}

         {{< blocks/products/pf/agp/demobox sectionTitle="Online PPT Merger Live Demos" sectionDescription="Merge PPT documents right now by visiting our [Live Demos website](https://products.aspose.app/slides/merger).
-The live demo has the following benefits" >}}
+The live demo has the following benefits:" >}}
             {{< blocks/products/pf/agp/democard icon="fa-cogs" text=" No need to download Aspose API." >}}
             {{< blocks/products/pf/agp/democard icon="fa-edit" text=" No need to write any code." >}}
             {{< blocks/products/pf/agp/democard icon="fa-file-text" text="Just upload your PPT files." >}}
             {{< blocks/products/pf/agp/democard icon="fa-download" text=" It will be merged and concatenated instantly." >}}

         {{< blocks/products/pf/agp/about-file-text fileFormat="PPT" readMoreLink="https://docs.fileformat.com/presentation/ppt/" >}}
-A file with PPT extension represents PowerPoint file that consists of a collection of slides for displaying as SlideShow.
-It specifies the Binary File Format used by Microsoft PowerPoint 97-2003.
-A PPT file can contain several different types of information such as text, bulleted points, images, multimedia and other embedded OLE objects.
-Microsoft came up with newer file format for PowerPoint, known as PPTX, from 2007 onwards that is based on Office OpenXML and is different from this binary file format.
-Several other application programs such as OpenOffice Impress and Apple Keynote can also create PPT files.
+A file with the .ppt extension is a PowerPoint presentation that contains a collection of slides for use in a slide show.
+It uses the binary file format supported by Microsoft PowerPoint 97–2003.
+A PPT file can contain several types of content, such as text, bulleted lists, images, multimedia, and other embedded OLE objects.
+Beginning with PowerPoint 2007, Microsoft introduced the newer PPTX format, which is based on Office Open XML rather than this binary format.
+Other applications, such as OpenOffice Impress and Apple Keynote, can also create PPT files.

         {{< /blocks/products/pf/agp/about-file-text >}}